vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-automation/New-vRAGroup.md

 New-vRAGroup -groupId $groupId -orgId $orgId -serviceDefinitionId $serviceDefinitionId -orgRole $orgRole-serviceRole $serviceRole
 ```

-This example adds a group in VMware Aria Automation by groupId and orgId and assisgnes both the required orgRole and serviceRole.
+This example adds a group in VMware Aria Automation by groupId and orgId and assigns both the required orgRole and serviceRole.

 ### Example 2